-- 1. The Board of Admission of the Research Master's programme is delegated the authority to make judgements concerning admission to the programme and to supply proof of such admission.
-The Board of Admissions consists of: - a.
-Chair who is also a member of the Board of Examiners; - b.
-A representative for each specialisation; - 2.
-Appointment to the Board of Admission is made by the Dean, following the advice of the Programme Board.
+- The Board of Admission of the Forensic Psychology Master's programme is delegated the authority to make judgements concerning admission to the programme and to supply proof of such admission.
+The Board of Admission consists of: - a.
+A chair who can be a member of the Board of Examiners; - b.
+A minimum of two Faculty members who are coordinators of courses in the programme and of which one can be a member of the Board of Examiners. - 2.
+Appointment to the Board of Admission is made by the Dean, following advice of the Programme Board.